nepoche/socialfund/README.md

 * When you switch accounts in Metamask, don't forget to refresh the page to make sure you get the current account set in Metamask.
 * When you restart your local node, Metamask caches the old contract and its data.
 You have to switch Metamask network to any other network then back to the local node to see changes.

-## Learn more

-If you want to know more about all the steps required to install, build and  deploy a Dapp, you can subscribe to our course available on Udemy: https://www.udemy.com/getting-started-with-ethereum-solidity-development

-Have fun !!!

-ChainSkills Team - 2017